MEDICAL SERVICES Medical Support Officer (physiotherapist) CURRENTLY RECRUITING

 NATIONALITY & RESIDENCY

-Whether or not you were born in the United Kingdom, you should have resided there for the 5 years immediately preceding your application.
-However, candidates with a minimum of 3 years will be considered.
+Whether or not you were born in the United Kingdom, you should have resided there for the 5 years immediately preceding your application, but candidates with a minimum of 3 years may be considered.

 FITNESS REQUIREMENTS